mind106/Instagram_flutter_clone/README.md

 ## Installation
-After cloning this repository, migrate to  'instagram-flutter-clone'  folder.
+After cloning this repository, migrate to `instagram-flutter-clone`  folder.
 Then, follow the following steps:

 Create Firebase Project
 Enable Authentication